trinsic-id/v2-sdk/docs/reference/dotnet.md

 ##### Summary

-Initates the participant onboarding flow using the input contact method
+Initiates the participant onboarding flow using the input contact method

 ##### Returns